Kinetic imaging of cells

 Incucyte S3

-The Incucyte S3 is an imaging sytem within an incubator.
+The Incucyte S3 is an imaging system within an incubator.
 This enables on-line imaging of cell cultures for time-dependent experiments without disturbing the culture or physical intervention.
 Images are acquired for up to 6 microtiter plates in all popular SBS-formats.
-The incucyte features:
+The Incucyte features:

 Cell growth assays